domschl/RaspberryNtpServer/src/README.md

 end_time:str|None = None

 Otherwise adapt the times to your liking, using 24h times and format "HH:MM"

+If you want to display the time as UTC, set
+# Display time as UTC
+display_utc_time:bool = True

+You can try to reduce LCD display latency by setting: lcd_latency_overdrive:bool = True

 2. Copy the python files to `/opt/chronotron`: